dcastanera/laravel-clients/README.md

 ## Installation

+>This package requires the "dcastanera/laravel-notes" package.
+If you are not currently using the notes package, please go install that first.

 #### Composer
 In order to install this package you need to use composer.
 Simply type the following into your command line interface: